lequyanh/SVMmykointrons/README.md

 ### IMPORTANT: Distributed job submission
-Though the entire pipeline can be executed locally for small assemblies, the main use-case is to send individual shards as a distributed task on some high-performance cluster.
+Though the entire pipeline can be executed locally for small assemblies, the main use-case is to send individual shards as a distributed task to some high-performance cluster.
 We are aware that each cluster has a different infrastructure and different job submission policy.
 This particular part of the pipeline must be therefore left for the user to fill in.

 For convenience, we isolated the submission section into the `submit_job()` functions inside the `batch_pipeline.sh` script.